 In Florida, courts can make decisions about child support, custody, visitation, ability to travel and many other aspects of a child’s life.
 Depending on your legal parental status, you may be able to influence the court’s ruling.

 If you have first established your legal Paternity over the child then you have the right to help establish what those rules are.
 If your childs other parent is denying your right to help in making decisions raising your child, then our attorneys are here to fight for you.

 We specialize in Florida Paternity Law and with that, understanding Paternity rights and claims can make the difference.
 Let us help you understand your Paternity Action and how you can assert the parental rights you have in the raising of your children.

 The court determines the legal father of a child.
 This may or may not be the biological father of the child.

 To make the paternity determination, the court considers factors such as:

-If you and another person share a child (or children) and are no longer together, it is best to have the court sign an order establishing a time-sharing schedule and child support.
-This will aid you and the other person in moving forward in raising and supporting your child (children).
+If you and another person share a child or children and are no longer together, it is best to have the court sign an order establishing a time-sharing schedule and an agreement on child support.
+This will aid you and the other person in moving forward in raising and supporting your child/children.
 If you were never married, the process to do this is called a paternity action.

-Typically, the entire process will take about 6 months.
+The entire process will typically take about 6 months.